Alexey-Saldyrkine/compile_time_tools/docs/mutable.md

 consteval_mutable is built on top of consteval_map.

-consteval_mutable can store any reflectable value or type.

 consteval_mutable is a type that can store a value, get the stored value, swap the stored value for a new one, while referring to the same type.

 consteval_mutable has three template parameters, storageR (see consteval_map), search_hint and key.